justinribeiro/blog-pwa/hugo/content/chronicle/2019-09-27-setting-up-mastodon-on-google-cloud-platform.md

 jdr@rsms:~$ sudo systemctl enable mastodon-*
 {{< /codeblock >}}

+> Addendum November 2022 v4 upgrade: If you previously used this guide to setup, make sure to add the `-q ingress` to your mastodon-sidekiq.service or you'll have timeline update update issues.

-## Your fancy new social network lives
+## Your fancy new social network livee

 If everything went according to plan, you should be up and running live on your domain!
 If something went bump, crash, explosion, you'll have to dig into the [Mastodon Installation Guide](https://docs.joinmastodon.org/administration/installation/) (of which a lot of this is covered in there).